 • There were centuries that went by during this time, without any recorded miracles.

-• The number of people who performed miracles were relatively few.
+• The number of people who performed miracles was relatively few.

 • The sign gifts were not given to all believers (1 Cor 12).